joegreene/CS_121_Fall_2014/README.md

 when it is provided to me.

 If you need to contact me for whatever reason, my email is located at the bottom of this page (and all other pages in this repository).
-I regularly attend lecture (not lab), and of course you can talk to me during the SI session.
+I regularly attend lecture (I do not go to lab), and of course you can talk to me during the SI session.

 I look forward to working with you guys this semester!